- Academic Services and Resources

-All official transcripts, presented to Asbury University for admissions and awarding of credit, must be sent directly from the other institution to Asbury University.
-Student delivered transcripts and scores may be used for advising; however, they are NOT acceptable as final, official transcripts the transfer of credit.
+All official transcripts presented to Asbury University for admissions and awarding of credit must be sent directly from the other institution to Asbury University.
+Student-delivered transcripts and scores may be used for advising; however, they are NOT acceptable as final, official transcripts for the transfer of credit.

 General Policies for Transfer Credit in Graduate Programs